7.1.11 Waterproofing layer and surface treatments

 - to BS 6925, type 988 T25, 20mm thick on the flat and installed on black sheathing felt

-- 3 x 10mm layers on horizontal surfaces and 3 layers with a total thickness of 20mm on vertical surfaces, for upstands to walls on Green roofs.
+- 3 x 10mm layers on horizontal surfaces and 3 layers with a total thickness of 20mm on vertical surfaces, for upstands to walls on Green Roofs.

 Polymer modified asphalt should be assessed in accordance with Technical Requirement R3.